SiN

 Demo

 Some copies of the SiN demo carry the nasty CIH virus, which corrupts a hard disk and BIOS on the 26th of the month.
-These infected copies came into circulation from players who downloaded the demo onto their infected computer, then uploaded the demo to their website for people to download.
+These infected copies came into circulation from players who downloaded the demo onto their infected computer, then uploaded the demo to their own website for other people to download.

 German index

-On December 4, 1998, SiN was put on the infamous German index by the BPjS.
-For more information about what this means and to see a list of games sharing the same fate, take a look here: BPjS/BPjM indexed games.
+On 4 December 1998, SiN was put on the infamous German index by the BPjS.
+For more information about what this means and to see a list of games sharing the same fate, take a look here: BPjS / BPjM indexed games.

 German version